How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-The graph or chart will now be added to your Visualizer ‘Library’ …
+Your new graph or chart will now be added to the Visualizer ‘Library’ …

-Note that new elements are given a unique ID displayed in a shortcode.
-As you will see in just a moment, this lets you add graphs and charts to your WordPress content very quickly …
+Note that each element is given a unique ID displayed as a shortcode.
+As you will see in just a moment, this allows you to embed graphs and charts into your posts easily and quickly …

-After a new element has been added to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …
+After adding a chart or graph to the ‘Visualizer Library’, you can edit it, clone it, or trash it …

-Once you have created a chart or graph and added it to the Library, it’s very simple to insert it into a page or post.
+Once you’ve created a new graph or chart and added it to the Visualizer Library, adding it to a post is really simple.

 First, create a new post or page (or open an existing one) …